awsdocs/nice-dcv-admin-guide/doc_source/security-authentication.md

 The PAM service name must match the name of the file you created in `/etc/pam.d`\.

 1. Save and close the file\.

+## Configuring authentication with external authenticators<a name="set-authentication-external"></a>

+DCV can be configured to use an external authenticator\.
+For more information on this process and its requirements, see [Use External Authentication](external-authentication.md)\.